seregazhuk/seregazhuk.github.io_old/_posts/2019-02-18-restful-api-with-reactphp-and-mysql.md

 $server = new Server($listUsers);
 {% endhighlight %}

 Method `query()` accepts a raw SQL string and returns a promise that resolves with an instance of `QueryResult`.
 To grab resulting rows we use `resultRows` property of this object.
 It will be an array of arrays, that represent the result of the query.
-Then convert them to JSON and return with an appropriate `Content-type` header.
+Then convert them to JSON and return with an corresponding `Content-type` header.
 I have also changed the middlware in the `Server` constructor from `$hello` to `$listUsers`.

 Check our API, make a GET request to `http://127.0.0.1:8000` and you will receive an empty list.
 Add several users to the database and check again.
 Now it should return them.